Ostorlab/KB/DANGEROUS_API_LOG/description.md

-List of all logging API calls in the application.
+Logging API calls in the application.